Skip to navigation Skip to content

 • the time allowed to complete the course is determined

-• previous study in the current course is compared with the time allowed to complete the course
+• previous study in the current course is compared with the allowable time to complete the course

-If the student has not reached the time allowed to complete the course, they are generally considered to be making satisfactory progress.
-They can be paid YA as a full-time student for their current course until they have reached the time allowed to complete the course.
+If the student has not reached the allowable time to complete the course, they are considered to be making satisfactory progress.
+They can be paid YA as a full-time student for their current course until they reach the allowable time to complete the course.

 Student has undertaken study in another course of the same level

-If a tertiary student has studied before at the same level as their current course, certain conditions may be imposed on their current course of study.
-If a customer has successfully completed a course at the same level as their current course, this previous course can be disregarded.
+If a tertiary student has previously studied at the same level as their current course, certain conditions may be imposed on their current course of study.
+If a student has successfully completed a course at the same level as their current course, the previous course is disregarded.

 If a tertiary student failed or withdrew from a previous course at the same level, they can undertake a new course but may be required to enter into an activity agreement with an obligation to complete the current course within the allowable time for that course.
 The previous course is then disregarded.